walt-id/waltid-wallet-docs/configuration-and-setup/issuer-portal-setup.md

 ### Known wallets

 The issuer portal supports an issuance flow, that is triggered directly from the issuer portal into the SSI wallet.
-To support this kind of issuance flow, you need to configure the known wallets and their how to connect to them:
+To support this kind of issuance flow, you need to configure the known wallets and how to connect to them:

 This example shows the known wallet configuration for the walt.id web wallet, in **issuer-config.json**: